tamerkaraca/linux-ai-setup-script/README.md

 The repository organizes agents by department (engineering, design, marketing, operations, etc.), so they immediately appear inside Claude Code’s “Agents” sidebar.

-#### OpenSpec CLI + Agents Bundle (Option 13)
+#### OpenSpec CLI + Agents Bundle (AI CLI Option 11)

-Option `13` installs the [OpenSpec CLI](https://github.com/Fission-AI/OpenSpec) globally via npm and then syncs the Contains Studio agents.
+Selecting option `11` inside the AI CLI menu installs the [OpenSpec CLI](https://github.com/Fission-AI/OpenSpec) globally via npm and then syncs the Contains Studio agents.
 The CLI (`openspec`) adds spec-driven workflows to Claude Code, Gemini CLI, Cursor, and other AI assistants without needing API keys.

 What the installer does: